-I am sure you have been bombarded over the years with articles about how to bid at Auction.
+I am sure you have been bombarded over the years with articles about how to bid at a house auction.

-Today, I am going to suggest a few simple tips you can implement and then show you how it plays out at a LIVE Auction!
+I am going to suggest a few simple tips you can implement and then show you how it plays out at a LIVE property auction!

 This could go one of two ways!